learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between for..in and for..of?
+## Q 7.7.
+What is the difference between for..in and for..of?

 Both `for..of` and `for..in` statements iterate over lists; the values iterated on are different though, `for..in` returns a **list of keys** on the object being iterated, whereas `for..of` returns a **list of values** of the numeric properties of the object being iterated.